jtc27/Tennis-Club-UI-Login/README.md

 * Login
 * Registration
 * Database on Firebase
+* Shows most recent login by each user
 * Rearranges table of user data in ascending or descending order

 ## Stack